wenqian-hu/my-shadow-is-my-best-friend/README.md

 ```

 Each scene has a .scene-container class which takes up 100% of the viewport screen as well as an id identifying the unique scene.
 A scene container then has a .scene class which represents the actual scene and is vertically aligned in the middle.
 Each scene also takes up 100% of the width of the parent container (through bootstrap's grid system and its .col-md-12 class).
 Each scene can have multiple panels, with each panel having a .panel class, which functions to add a border / frame to each panel.
 Two panels can be side-by-side each other by applying the correct bootstrap column classes (i.e. .col-md-6 to both).
 Finally, content inside each panel can be styled at discretion.

+Each scene is revealed by using ScrollReveal's API inside the main script file.
+Most of the control of the comics animation, sounds, and display is nested within the ScrollReveal's default callbacks -- namely, beforeReveal, afterReveal, beforeReset, and afterReset.
+For more information, see the documentation: https://github.com/jlmakes/scrollreveal.

+For example, a animation only starts after a scene is revealed (in which the afterReveal callback is run -- running the animation function) and the animation is reset after a scene is about to fade away (the beforeReset callback).